Bricker-9080/Macbook-Pro-7-1-USB-EFI-boot-drive-to-install-as-Legacy-MBR-findings./README.md

 **Step Seven**

 Once you get to the partition settings stop 🛑⏹ Once at that point you need to change it to MBR partition table.
-If you have issues like I did you need to go ahead with gpd option and click okay.
+If you have issues like I did you need to go ahead with GPT option and click okay.
 Once that happens you definitely need to go to the start menu if using direction iso and search for command prompt or find it on the desktop.
-Follow this to convert to mbr and follow this [instructions on converting to mbr from gpd partition https://docs.microsoft.com/en-us/wi...management/change-a-gpt-disk-into-an-mbr-disk
+Follow this to convert to mbr and follow this [instructions on converting to mbr from GPT partition https://docs.microsoft.com/en-us/wi...management/change-a-gpt-disk-into-an-mbr-disk

 **Step Eight**